skarambettu/cc-terraform-resource-provisioning/README.md

 This repo consists of terraform modules for confluent resource provisioning.
 The resources include (topic, acl, rbac, service account, apikey) creation.

+Resource provisioning using terraform can be acheived as below -

 1. Service account creation - modify sas.json file

 {